abeing/config/kol.md

 # Things

-- The Haunted Pantry, in Spookyraven Manor on the Right Side of the Tracks
-- The Outskirts of Cobb's Knob, on the Nearby Plains
+- Go to the Misspelled Cemetary in the Plains, find Fernswarthy's grave, and get the key to his tower.

 - Finish exploring the Typical Tavern's basement